aksCo/A-Digital-Marketing-Code-Refactor/README.md

 Why?
 To help the agency advertise its services.
 How?
 By ensuring that the website follows accessbility standards and is optimized for search engines.

+Here are some screenshots of the website:

+Screenshot 1:
 ![alt text](Develop/assets/images/screenshot1.png)

+Screenshot 2:
 ![alt text](Develop/assets/images/screenshot2.png)